BU4630 Economic Policy and Business History

 Professor Frank Barry

-- Identify the key aspects of economic policy that impact on the evolution of firms and industrial sectors
+• Identify the key national and international developments that impact on the evolution of firms and sectors;

-- Analyse how different economic policies impact on the evolution of firms and industrial sectors
+• Analyse how different economic policies impact on the evolution of firms and sectors;

 Recommended Texts/Key Reading: